STAR-Tsinghua/LiveEvaluationSystem/readme.md

 You may have to configure link libraries for opencv (and/or ffmpeg).
 You can refer to the last several parts of https://blog.csdn.net/wangyjfrecky/article/details/80998303 for help of linking libraries.

+In Ubuntu 20.04, you may encounter compiling error when the process reaches near 99% using opencv 3.4.0.
+The current solution is updating the opencv version to 4.9.0.
+Refer to the following blog for more information: https://blog.csdn.net/shengliz/article/details/116739660.

 ### SDL 2.0

 Install this library by `sudo apt install libsdl2-dev`